British Turks: Diplomatic missions

-In 1793, Sultan Selim III established the first ever Ottoman Embassy in London with its first ambassador being Yusuf Ağa Efendi.
+In 1793, Sultan Selim III established the first Ottoman embassy in London, with its first ambassador being Yusuf Ağa Efendi.
 This marked the establishment of mutual diplomatic relations between the British and the Ottoman Turks.
 By 1834, a permanent embassy was established by Sultan Mahmud II.
 Today the current Turkish Embassy is located at 43 Belgrave Square, London.
 There is also a Turkish Cypriot Embassy which represents nationals of Northern Cyprus located at 29 Bedford Square, London.

 Cyprus issue

 Due to the large Turkish Cypriot diaspora in the United Kingdom, the Cyprus dispute has become an important political issue in the United Kingdom.
 Turkish Cypriots carry out numerous activities such as lobbying in British politics.
 Organisations were first set up during the 1950s and 1960s mainly by Turkish Cypriot students who had met and studied in cities in Turkey, such as Istanbul and Ankara, before moving to the United Kingdom.

-Organisations such as the "Turkish Cypriot Association" were originally set up to preserve the communities culture and provide meeting places.
+Organisations such as the "Turkish Cypriot Association were originally set up to preserve the communities culture and provide meeting places.
 However, during the 1960s, when political violence increased in Cyprus, these organisations centred more on politics.

 Turkish Cypriot organisations which engage in the Cyprus issue can be divided into two main groups: there are those who support the TRNC government, and those who oppose it.
 Both groups back up their lobbying by supporting British (and European) politicians.
 The general impression is that the majority of British Turkish Cypriots are mainly conservative supporters of a Turkish Cypriot state and lobby for its recognition.
 British Turkish Cypriots cannot vote in Cypriot elections; therefore, Turkish Cypriot organisations have tended to take an active role in political affairs by providing economic support for political parties.

 There are also campaigns which are directed at the wider British population and politicians.
 Yearly demonstrations occur to commemorate historical important days; for example, each year on 20 July, a pro-TRNC organisation arranges a demonstration from Trafalgar Square to the Turkish Embassy in Belgrave Square.
 15 November is another date in which public places are used to voice political issues regarding the Cyprus dispute.

 Politicians

-British political figures of Turkish descent include: Boris Johnson, who has served as Mayor of London, Foreign Secretary and was formerly the Prime Minister of the United Kingdom and whose great-grandfather was Turkish (although he was half Circassian origin); Baroness Meral Hussein-Ece, the first woman of Turkish Cypriot origin to be a member of the House of Lords; Nesil Caliskan, the first member of the House of Commons of Turkish Cypriot origin, who has served as MP for Barking since 2024; and Alp Mehmet, a diplomat who retired in 2009 as the British ambassador to Iceland.
+British political figures of Turkish descent include: Boris Johnson, who has served as Mayor of London, foreign secretary and was formerly the prime minister of the United Kingdom and whose great-grandfather was Turkish (although he was half Circassian origin); Baroness Meral Hussein-Ece, the first woman of Turkish Cypriot origin to be a member of the House of Lords; Nesil Caliskan, the first member of the House of Commons of Turkish Cypriot origin, who has served as MP for Barking since 2024; and Alp Mehmet, a diplomat who retired in 2009 as the British ambassador to Iceland.